MattThomas95/JavaFx-and-SceneBuilder/README.md

 # JavaFx-and-SceneBuilder

-## Scheduling App built in Java and PostgreSQl.
+## Ordering App built in Java and PostgreSQl.

-Login form determined user’s location and translated log-in.
+Desktop ordering application.

-Created support for adding, updating, and deleting both customer records and appointments.
+Allows for user to see and select compatible parts based on thier computer's specs.
-Appointment time automatically adjusts for the user's time zone.
+Admin is allows to add new parts and edit inventory.
-Users are alerted if there is an appointment within 15 minutes.
+All items and orders are stored in databse.